Health and Safety

 • At least 7 days have passed since symptoms first appeared

 Guest Temperature Screening

-Non-invasive thermal cameras are on order and upon receipt will be placed at entry points to the property where guests will enter.
+Non-invasive thermal cameras have been be placed at entry points to the property where guests will enter.
 If a guest displays a temperature over 100.4 degrees the guest will be asked to leave the property.
 The guest may request a second screening.
 A security officer using appropriate PPE and temporal thermometer will record a second temperature.
 If the second reading confirms a temperature above 100.4 degrees the guest will be denied entry.

 Hand sanitizer dispensers will be placed at key guest and employee contact areas such as driveways, reception areas, hotel lobbies, the casino floor, restaurant entrances, cages, ATMs, restrooms, meeting and convention spaces and elevator landings.